dbafromthecold/UbuntuProAzureCluster/README.md

 Code to create a pacemaker cluster running on Ubuntu Pro 20.04 to deploy a SQL availability group.

-Blog post running through these steps is here: - https://dbafromthecold.com/2021/12/01/building-a-pacemaker-cluster-to-deploy-a-sql-server-availability-group-in-azure/
+Blog post running through these steps is here: - <br>
+https://dbafromthecold.com/2021/12/01/building-a-pacemaker-cluster-to-deploy-a-sql-server-availability-group-in-azure/

 Pre-requisities: -